WireCell/wirecell.github.io/manual.md

 ### Build package

-To actually build WCT see the section on toolkit installation (section [1](#installation)).
-The build system is based on [Waf](https::waf.io) and uses the `wcb` command and a `wscript` file provided by the top level *build package*.
-More details on the build system are given in section [Waf tools](#pkg-waftools).

-Besides holding the main build instructions this package aggregates all the other packages via Git&rsquo;s &ldquo;submodule&rdquo; feature.
-In principle, there may be more than one build package maintained.
-This allows developers working on a subset to avoid having to build unwanted code.
-In practice there is a single build package which is at: <https://github.com/wirecell/wire-cell-build>.
+The `wire-cell-toolkit` provides a monolithic view of all the core WCT packages.
+It is maintained using `git subrepo` and this is transparent to users and most developers.
+To actually build WCT see the section on toolkit installation (section [1](#installation))

 <a id="add-new-package-to-build"></a>

 ### Adding a new code package

-To add a new code package to a build package from scratch, select a `<name>` following guidance above and do something like:
+A new core WCT code package may be initially developed outside of `wire-cell-toolkit` proper and added via `git subrepo` or it may be created simply as a sub-directory of `wire-cell-toolkit`.

     $ mkdir <name>
-    $ cd <name>/
-    $ echo "bld.smplpkg('WireCell<Name>', use='WireCellUtil WireCellIface')" > wscript_build
+    $ echo "bld.smplpkg('WireCell<Name>', use='WireCellUtil WireCellIface')" > <name>/wscript_build
-    $ git init
+    $ emacs wscript
-    $ git add wscript_build
     $ git commit -a -m "Start code package <name>"

 Replace `<name>` with your package name.
 You can create and commit actual code at this time as well following the layout in [4.1.3](#package-structure).

-Now, make a new repository by going to the [WireCell GitHub](https://github.com/WireCell) and clicking &ldquo;New repository&rdquo; button.
-Give it a name like `wire-cell-<name>`.
-Copy-and-paste the two command it tells you to use:

-    $ git remote add origin git@github.com:WireCell/wire-cell-<name>.git
-    $ git push -u origin master

-If you made your initial package directory inside the build package move it aside.
-Then, from the build package directory, add this new repository as a Git submodule:

-    $ cd wire-cell-build/ # or whatever you named it
-    $ git submodule add -- git@github.com:WireCell/wire-cell-<name>.git <name>
-    $ git submodule update
-    $ git commit -a -m "Added <name> to top-level build package."
-    $ git push

-In order to be picked up by the build the new package short name must be added to the `wscript` file.
+See section [5.5.3](#main-wscript) for how to modify the `wscript` file.

 <a id="coding-conventions"></a>